mamund/apis-and-agents/misc/shared-state-as-pipe.md

 It doesn't need to:
 - Know where the data came from
 - Know where the result goes
-- Be aware of the job at all
+- Be aware of the job system at all

 All coordination happens **externally**, via `job-control` and `shared-state`.